 - Encourage Students To Celebrate Their Culture: If your students were born in the United States or their families have lived in the United States for several generations, it is a great idea to encourage them to find a holiday from the country or countries of origin.
 They can create a presentation regarding the holiday and learn more about their own historical background.

-As of 2016, Hispanics make up 17.8 percent of the nation’s total population.
-According to the United States Census Bureau, there are 57.5 million Hispanics in the United States, making Hispanics the nation’s largest racial minority or ethnic group.
+According to the United States Census Bureau, there are more than 62 million Hispanics in the United States, making Hispanics the nation’s largest racial minority or ethnic group.
 Organizations such as The Latino Literacy Project work with educators, families, and parents, so that Hispanic children can receive high-quality instruction and support from their parents.
 The Project offers courses and webinars that help educators and school official understand the importance of culture to the Hispanic community.
 In turn, the Project informs Hispanic parents about parental involvement and other tools that help their children succeed.